wilsonliaows/docs/connectors/sap.md

 IDoc is independent of the direction of data exchange, having both Outbound and Inbound capabilities.

 ### Supported SAP versions
-Workato SAP On-premise connector supports SAP ERP ECC 6.0 and later, SAP CRM, SAP SRM, SAP SCM, and any other modules compatible with the NetWeaver platform.
+Workato's On-premise SAP connector supports SAP ERP ECC 6.0 and later, SAP CRM, SAP SRM, SAP SCM, and any other modules compatible with the NetWeaver platform.

-It requires SAP Java Connector (JCo) to work.
-Please refer to [SAP Note 107727 - SAP JCo 3.0 release and support strategy](https://launchpad.support.sap.com/#/notes/1077727) for details on JCo version.
+It requires the SAP Java Connector (JCo) to work.
+Please refer to [SAP Note 107727 - SAP JCo 3.0 release and support strategy](https://launchpad.support.sap.com/#/notes/1077727) for details on JCo versions.

 ### How to configure
 Follow the these steps to connect Workato with SAP using IDoc: